x22241540/urlpreviewapi/README.md

 To use the API, send a POST request to /preview with the URL you want to track and analyze.

-Features
+Features:

-Health Check Endpoint: Verify server health at http://localhost:3001/.
+Health Check Endpoint - Verify server health at http://localhost:3001/.

 URL Preview: Generate a preview of the URL with title, description, and image.